This Loaded Taco Dip is super easy and always the first to disappear!

 This Loaded Taco Dip is warm and cheesy and one of the best appetizers of all time.
 Hosting a Super Bowl party or just staying home. this easy layered dip will be a hit with everyone.

-I really love anything tacos!
+I really love anything tacos like my Taco Bake Recipe!
 I seriously love this layered taco dip any time of the year.
 I used simple taco toppings but this dip is totally customizable, you can add black beans or corn, bell peppers.
 Super easy, full of flavor and watch how quickly it disappears at your next party.

 I prefer to use the Jalapeño canned refried beans.
-But totally fine to make your own if your amazing like that.
+But totally fine to make your own if you're amazing like that.

 I like to use pepper jack and cheddar, but you could use any cheese you like.